-This is a recipe for plain scones.
+This is a recipe for traditional plain scones.
 No additions.
-No sickly, sugary glazes (American scones, I’m looking at you here).
+No sticky, sugary glazes (American scones, I’m looking at you here).
 Just plain scones, best eaten while still warm and fresh from the oven.
 With butter and jam.
 Or clotted cream, if you live somewhere you can buy the proper stuff.

-8oz/225g plain flour (all-purpose flour)
+- 8 oz or 225g plain flour (all-purpose flour)

-4 tsp baking powder
+- 4 tsp baking powder

-½ tsp salt
+- ½ tsp salt

-1 tbsp sugar
+- 1 tbsp sugar

-4-5 fl oz/100-150ml milk
+- 4-5 fl oz or 100-150ml milk

-1 beaten egg, to glaze
+- 1 egg, beaten for glaze

-2. Rub the butter into the flour until it resembles breadcrumbs.
+- Rub the butter into the flour until it resembles breadcrumbs.

-3. Slowly add the milk until you have a stiff dough.
+- Slowly add the milk until you have a stiff dough.
 Don't add it all at once because you might not need it all and you'll end up a sticky dough.